Please read this guidance before circulating your call for papers and submitting your session proposal.

 All sessions will be reviewed by the AC2021 Conference Planning Committee before being accepted for the conference.

-Successful proposals, including the names and affiliations of session contributors, will be made public via the Society’s website and the conference programme booklet and will be kept on record as part of the Society's historical archive.
+Successful proposals, including the names and affiliations of session contributors, will be made public via the Society’s website and will be kept on record as part of the Society's historical archive.

 Publishers or others proposing a plenary lecture or other high-profile event for the conference programme are encouraged to contact the conference organisers (email@example.com) as soon as possible to discuss this.